ISE Cryptography — Lecture 06

 OAEP: Randomised Padding

-• Optimal Asymmetric Encryption Padding (OAEP) adds randomisation
+• Optimal Asymmetric Encryption Padding (OAEP) randomises every encryption

-• Uses two hash functions \(H\) and \(W\) in a Feistel-like structure
+• Two independent hash functions sit in a Feistel-like structure

 • The padded value \(x\) is the input to RSA: \(c = x^e \mod n\)